russfeld/russfeld.me/content/_index.md

 I am also a Ph.D. student focusing in Computer Science Education research.
 The bulk of my research consists of examining the educational outcomes of our online programs.

+According to my employer's [policy](https://www.k-state.edu/policies/ppm/3300/3370.html), I must also include the following disclaimer: **views and opinions expressed are my own and have not been reviewed or approved by my employer.**

 #### [Curriculum Vitae](/about/cv)

 ---